drewcchan/ExData_Plotting1/README.md

 #Readme

 ## Contents
 This repository contains 4 R files and 4 png images.
-The 4 R files can be run in R directly and will output the subsequent png image (plot1.R creates plot1.png and so on)
+The 4 R files can be run in R directly and will output the subsequent png image (plot1.R creates plot1.png)

 ## Description of original data